Literals

 Tip

-Execute the above code omitting these inner braces.
+Execute the above code omitting the inner braces pair.

 A: